bslew/antabTr/readme.md

 This package ports the antabfs program
 (see [VLBI-utilities](https://github.com/evn-vlbi/VLBI-utilities) repository)
 to python3 and implements gathering users' inputs to facilitate machine learning approach to generating antab files automatically.
-It also introduces several minor configuration and pre-processing modifications and support for config files.
+It also unifies tabs/spaces convention and introduces experimental processing pipeline and provides support for configuration files.

 This program is developed at Toruń VLBI station.

-The name of the program "antabTr" is a variation of the original name that indicates that the program collects and stores users input and stores it as training data useful in machine learning.
+The name of the program "antabTr" is a variation of the original name and indicates that the program collects and stores users input as training data useful in machine learning.

 The user has a choice to decide when or if the collected data should be shared and